top of page

 Tracking Alien Land Bills

-State-by-state links to the legislations and a companion map are provided below as community resources.
-They are collected from multiple sources including research by APA Justice, Advancing Justice | AAJC, Committee of 100, National Agricultural Law Center, Project South, media reports, and crowdsourcing.
-Due to the dynamic nature of these developments, we plan to update the information periodically.
-We anticipate the introduction or continuation of alien land and property bills into future state legislative sessions.
+Original state-by-state links to the legislations and map were provided as community resources.
+They were collected from multiple sources including research by APA Justice, Advancing Justice | AAJC, Committee of 100, National Agricultural Law Center, Project South, media reports, and crowdsourcing.

 During the APA Justice monthly meeting on April 3, 2023, Paula Madison, businesswoman and retired executive from NBCUniversal, proposed a proactive and assertive national media alert network for the Asian American community.
 The idea was prompted by the challenge of Texas Senate Bill 147 (SB147) and the revival of discriminatory alien land bills.
 While this bill was introduced in Texas, the implications nationally and globally were huge.